logsem/gitrees/INTRO.md

 `Atomic`.

 ## Case study: Extending the Affine Language with Concurrency

+The purpose of this case study is to investigate soundness (w.r.t. denotational semantics defined in GITrees) of a lambda calculus that combines affine type system, higher-order store and preemptive concurrency with calls to a different lambda calculus that has a simple type system and I/O operations.

 Effects relevant to this case study are located in `effects/store.v`, `effects/io_tape.v`, and `fork.v`.